apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Secret Hamas Files Show How It Spied on Everyday Palestinians**
+**Childish Gambino Announces World Tour, Releases Atavista**

-You can read more about it [here](https://nytlicensing.com/stories/yeT30Om9).
+You can read more about it [here](https://consequence.net/2024/05/childish-gambino-world-tour-atavista/).

 ## Requirements
 - Python 3.8